-Charles Schwab, TD Ameritrade $26B merger may jump start M&A
+Charles Schwab's $26B offer for TD Ameritrade may jump start M&A

 |XEROX HOLDINGS

-And on Thursday, Reuters reported Unilever, Henkel and Colgate-Palmolive were looking to make a play for Coty’s hair and beauty brands, which is valued at up to $7 billion.
+And on Thursday, Reuters reported Unilever, Henkel and Colgate-Palmolive were looking to make a play for Coty’s hair and beauty brands, valued at up to $7 billion.

 Schatz expects a “merger mania” before the bull market ends, though he concedes he’s not sure it will get to the “outlandishly crazy” levels of the 1980s.